gregflood918/project2_textAnalytics/README.txt

 user then performs two tasks:

 1. Predicts the type (style) of cuisine based on the ingredients
-2. Returns the indices of the 'most similar' recpipes to the provided ingredient list.
+2. Returns the ids of the 'most similar' recipes to the provided ingredient list.

 Both of these tasks will be discussed indivudally in the next section.